Payne v Cave: Significance

 Barry v Davies qualified Payne by ruling that if the auction is advertised as being "without a reserve price", then the auctioneer is bound to sell to the highest bona fide bidder (and not the seller himself, as attempted in Warlow v Harrison).
 Also, the Sale of Goods Act 1979, s 57 states that if an auction is held without any reserve, then the auctioneer must accept the highest bid (this was subsequently applied in Barry v Davies).

-In opening a contract class at Harvard in the autumn of 1870, Professor Christopher Columbus Langdell, instead of the traditional didactic approach of lecturing a hall of students, pointed to a student and asked, “Mr Fox, will you state the facts of Payne v Cave?”, then, “Mr Rawle will you give the plaintiff’s argument?”
-He replied to answers, in Socratic style, with “could you suggest a reason?”.
-This became known as the case method of legal study, that is followed around most of the common law world today.
+In opening a contract class at Harvard Law School in the autumn of 1870, Professor Christopher Columbus Langdell, instead of the traditional didactic approach of lecturing a hall of students, pointed to a student and asked, “Mr. Fox, will you state the facts of Payne v Cave?”, then, “Mr. Rawle will you give the plaintiff’s argument?”
+He replied to answers in the Socratic method, with “could you suggest a reason?”.
+This became known as the case method of legal study, which is followed around most of the common law world today.